pangz-lab/adb-verus-install/README.md

 # ⚠️Disclaimer<a name='disclaimer'></a>[🔗](#toc)
 > This script is intended for educational purpose only.
-Anyone who uses this shall be held liable and fully responsible for any damage or loss in any way involving the usage of these scripts.
+Anyone who uses this or wish to use shall be held liable and fully responsible for any damage or loss in any way involving the usage of these scripts.